Hypnosis for a Food Obsession

 Another way to manage weight gain caused by food obsession.
 Through hypnosis, you can gain control over what you eat and how much you eat.
 Hypnosis can also help you overcome your cravings for certain foods and develop healthy eating habits.

-Hypnotherapy can help you identify and overcome your food addictions.
+Hypnotherapy can help you identify and overcome your food obsession.

 What is a Food Obsession?

-Psychologists use the term 'food addiction' to describe the physical and psychological consequences of obsessively eating.
+Psychologists use the term 'food obsession' to describe the physical and psychological consequences of obsessively eating.
 It is associated with food-specific cravings, withdrawal symptoms, and tolerance.

 Eating disorders are characterised by an insatiable desire to eat.
 Eating disorders can be caused by a variety of psychological factors.
 A hypnotherapist may be able to help you if you feel you cannot control your eating habits and are experiencing rapid weight gain or ill health.